LoRyder1/LoRyder1.github.io/unit1_projects/Network_Technologies.md

 Link aggregation applies to various methods of combining multiple network connections in parallel in order to increase throughput beyond what a single connection could sustain, and to provide redundancy in case one of the links should fail.
 A LAG (Link Aggregation Group) combines a number of physical ports together to make a single high-bandwidth data path, so as to implement the traffic load sharing among the member ports in the group and to enhance the connection reliability.

+#Quality of service

+Quality of service(QoS) is the overall performance of a telephony or computer network, particularly the performance seen by the users of the network.
+To quantitatively measure quality of service, several related aspects of network service are often considered, such as error rates, bit rate, throughput, transmission delay, availability, jitter.

+In computer networking, quality of service refers to traffic prioritization and resource reservation control mechanisms rather than the achieved service quality.
+Quality of service is the ability to provide different priority to different applications, users, or data flows, or to guarantee a certain level of performance to a data flow.

+Quality of service is particularly important for the tranport of traffic with special requirements.
+In particular, developers have introduced technology to allow computer networks to become as useful as telephone networks for audio conversations, as well as supporting new applicaitons with even stricter service demands.